Sandeep-Bansal1/heart_disease/README.md

 | **Precision** | 0.53 |
 | **F1_Score** | 0.13 |
 | **Recall** | 0.76 |
-- Accuracy: Help us determine or predict the true diabetic person out of the population.
-It is the fraction of predicted diabetic patients that the model got right.
+- Accuracy: Help us determine or predict the true CHD person out of the population.
+It is the fraction of predicted CHD patients that the model got right.
-- Precision: ssists to determine what are the relevant positive diabetic patients out of entire positive diabetic predictions.If what you have predicted and actual are matching. )
+- Precision: ssists to determine what are the relevant positive CHD patients out of entire positive CHD predictions.If what you have predicted and actual are matching. )
 - F1_Score: Harmonic mean of precision and recall.
 We consider F1_score because it balances between precision and recall.
-- Recall: Fraction of actual diabetic patients to the number of diabetic patients retrieved from population.
+- Recall: Fraction of actual CHD patients to the number of CHD patients retrieved from population.

 #  <div align="center"> ![alt text](ROC.png)
   - Measure of model and how it can distinguish two seperate groups under the target variable.
 The more area under the curve the better the model.